Generic Name: tiotropium bromide and olodaterol

 - If Stiolto Respimat has not been used for more than 21 days, repeat steps 4 to 6 under the “Prepare for first use” until a mist is visible.
 Then repeat steps 4 to 6 three more times.

-- Keep your Stiolto Respimat cartridge and inhaler out of the reach of children.
+- Keep your Stiolto Respimat cartridge, inhaler, and all medicines out of the reach of children.

-Clean the mouthpiece, including the metal part inside the mouthpiece, with a damp cloth or tissue only, at least once a week.
+Clean the mouthpiece, including the metal part inside the mouthpiece, with a damp cloth or tissue only, at least 1 time each week.
 Any minor discoloration in the mouthpiece does not affect your Stiolto Respimat inhaler.

-- The dose indicator shows approximately how much medicine is left.
+- The dose indicator will show you approximately how much medicine is left.

 - When the dose indicator reaches the end of the red scale, your Stiolto Respimat is empty and automatically locks.
 At this point, the clear base cannot be turned any further.

 - Three months after insertion of cartridge, throw away the Stiolto Respimat even if it has not been used, or when the inhaler is locked, or when it expires, whichever comes first.

 |2.
 Insert cartridge

 Is the dose indicator on the Stiolto Respimat pointing to 0 (zero)?
 The Stiolto Respimat inhaler is locked after the labeled number of puffs have been used.
 Prepare and use your new Stiolto Respimat inhaler.